AMWA-TV/info-002/docs/Authorization Server Setup.md

 ### Set Up Trusted Hosts
 - In Realm Settings, go to Client Registration and Client Registration Policies.
 Under 'Anonymous Access Policies', enter 'Trusted Hosts' and add '\*.workshop.nmos.tv' (or similar).
 - Go to the 'Clients' menu and edit the 'admin-cli' client.
 Under Client Scopes, add the newly defined scope(s) above to the 'Optional client scopes' list.
 This is useful to enable the debug procedure below.
-- Next, ensure that Keycloak trusts the certificate authority which is in use.
+- Next, ensure that the Keycloak server trusts the certificate authority which is in use.
 This can be achieved by following [Keycloak's instructions](https://www.keycloak.org/docs/latest/server_installation/#_truststore), or by adding the certificate to the default Java keystore using a command like the following, before restarting Keycloak.

 ```
-keytool -import -alias nmosca -file cert.pem -cacerts -storepass changeit
+keytool -importcert -alias nmosca -file cert.pem -cacerts -storepass changeit
 ```

 ### Enable TLS, Redirects and Discovery